databrickslabs/mosaic/docs/source/api/rasterio-gdal-udfs.rst

     | ...                                          |
     +----------------------------------------------+

 Sometimes you don't need to be quite as fancy.
-Consider when you simply want to specify to write out tile contents, assuming you specify the extension in the file_name.
+Consider when you simply want to specify to write out raster contents, assuming you specify the extension in the file_name.
 This is just writing binary column to file, nothing further.
 Again, we use a notional "uuid" column as part of "file_name" param, which would have the same considerations as mentioned above.